TiCaLiBrO/Trillidium/README.md

 If another thread is to access that thread's x variable, they must say: if x in thread[1] > 10
     do some code
-They must explicitly mention which thread that variable belongs to.
+They must explicitly mention which thread the variable belongs to.
 This can absolutely cause problems if not paired with awaits.

-If a const variable is accessed in threaded function, that variable is read-only, which means that there will be no queues required to access it.
+If a const variable is accessed in a threaded function, that variable is read-only, which means that there will be no queues required to access it.

 The await keyword passes a core along to another thread if there are other threads available to adopt that core.

 You can create a busy loop by using when + await to do busywork while waiting for a signal.

-Using left-handed inputs allows you to mutate objects in global scope.
-But, with a few rules.
-And normally, you are not allowed to write to global scope.
+Using left-handed inputs allows you to mutate objects in the global scope.
+But with a few rules.
+And normally, you are not allowed to write to the global scope.
-When an object enters a threaded function as a left-handed input, it tells the program that the object belongs to that function, and is not allowed to be mutated by anything else while the thread is active.
+When an object enters a threaded function as a left-handed input, it tells the program that the object belongs to that function and is not allowed to be mutated by anything else while the thread is active.
 To access the object, you must do this: thread3 (meme)super_cool() = if thread = 1